hpclab/quickrank/documentation/xdart.md

   --best-on-train
 ```

-Given that the sample datasets used here for testing are not big enough, you
+The examples above are done on sample data.
+We recommend to train DART/X-DART
-can experience unexpected performance when comparing the different runs.
-We
+on standard letor datasets (istella, msn, yahoo, etc.) for results that are
-suggest to train the same models on bigger letor datasets (msn, istella, yahoo,
+consistent with the reference paper.

-etc.)
+Finally, to score a DART or X-DART model (that is a standard ensemble of

-Scoring a DART or X-DART model is trivial:
+regression trees):

  ```
  ./bin/quicklearn \